for instructors

 using conversion factors to change units and confirm results

-The boring way to convert knots to mph is to multiply knots by 1.15.((This is actually more like 1.150779, but we’ll use the rounded version.))
-But this skips over some awesome unit magic.
+The boring way to convert knots to mph is to multiply knots by 1.15.1 But this skips over some awesome unit magic.

 Specifically, we can use conversion factors to change between related units.
 Let’s look again at how to convert knots to mph.